gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

-\indent In the presence of a categorical by quantitative interaction, term-plots can be generated that plot the results for each group on the same display.
+\indent In the presence of a categorical by quantitative interaction, term-plots can be generated that plot the results for each group on the same display or on separate facets for each level of the categorical variable.
+The first version is useful for comparing the different lines and the second version is useful to add the partial residuals and get a final exploration of model assumptions and ranges of values where predictor variables were observed in each group.
 \index{interaction!MLR!term-plot}
-This
-basically provides a plot of the "simplified" SLR models for each group.
+The term-plots basically provide a plot of the "simplified" SLR models for each group.
 In Figure \@ref(fig:Figure8-28) we can see noticeable differences in the slopes and intercepts.
 Note that testing for differences in intercepts between groups is not very interesting when there are different slopes because if you change the slope, you have to change the intercept.
-The plot shows that there are clear differences in the means even though we don't have a test to directly assess that in this complicated of a model^[There is a way to test for a difference in the two lines at a particular $x$ value but it is beyond the scope of this material and uses what are called "contrasts".].
+The plot shows that there are clear differences in the means even though we don't have a test to directly assess that in this complicated of a model^[There is a way to test for a difference in the two lines at a particular $x$ value but it is beyond the scope of this material.].
+Figure Figure \@ref(fig:Figure8-28X) splits the plots up and adds partial residuals to the plots.
+The impact on the estimated model for the perfect scores in the non-dyslexic subjects is very prominent as well as the difference in the relationships between the two variables in the two groups.

-(ref:fig8-28) Term-plots for interaction model for reading scores.
+(ref:fig8-28) Term-plots for interaction model for reading scores using the ``multiline=T`` option to overlay the results for the two groups on one plot.

 ```r